sanghack81/sanghack81.github.io/index.md

 ## News
+- (Mar 2021) I joined Graduate School of Data Science at Seoul National University as an Assistant Professor.
 - (Sep 2020) A paper on exploring the optimal policy for structural causal bandits accepted at **NeurIPS'20**!
 - (Aug 2020) Invited talk at CSE AIGS, POSTECH, South Korea
 - (Jun 2020) A paper on identifiability with partial-observability is accepted at **ICML'20**.